jnweiger/inkscape-round-corners/README.md

 The screenshot below demonstrates the usage.<br>
 In the upper path, select the top left and bottom left corner (shown in blue).<br>
 Run "Rounded Corners" from "Extensions" -> "Modify Path".<br>
 The result is the path below.
-(Also selected here in edit mode to show the vertices.)
+(Viewed here in edit mode to show the vertices.)

 [![screenshot](doc/slanted_rect.png)](https://github.com/jnweiger/inkscape-round-corners/releases)